 Alfred, altijd met heel veel bewondering keek en luisterde ik naar elke speech, table-topic of evaluatie die je gaf.
 Jouw enthousiasme op en naast het podium was zo aanstekelijk.
 Slechts een korte tijd heb ik je gekend.
 Toch draag ik steeds met me mee wat ik van jou geleerd heb.
 Bedankt voor alles wat je voor iedereen gedaan hebt.Paul Pladijs, Atomium Toastmasters of Brussels, CC/CL

 Mathilde, we will miss you!

-We are deeply saddened to announce the passing of our beloved friend and fellow Toastmaster Mathilde Pak, immediate Past President of OECD Toastmasters in Paris.
-Mathilde passed away the morning of 6 July 2021 at the age of 36 in Paris.
+We are deeply saddened to announce the passing of our beloved friend and fellow Toastmaster Mathilde Pak, immediate Past President of OECD Toastmasters in Paris, District 59, Division A. Mathilde passed away the morning of 6 July 2021 at the age of 36 in Paris.
 Mathilde was diagnosed with breast cancer in October 2019.

 Mathilde joined OECD Toastmasters in February 2017 and was one of the most active and committed members of her club.
 Over the years she served as treasurer, Vice President Membership, and President.
 She was the only member in the history of OECD Toastmasters who won the annual speech contest twice.
 She organised and participated in many additional projects in the club, the Area and the Division, as well as mentored several members.
 She was also known as the club’s best recruiter; bringing several new members to the club with her contagious enthusiasm.